matteeyah/respondo/docs/development.md

 ## Environment variables

-Environment variables required to run the application should be stored in an `.env` file in `DEVELOPMENT` and `TEST` environments.
+Environment variables required to run the app should be stored in an `.env` file in `DEVELOPMENT` and `TEST` environments.

 - Rails
   - `RAILS_MASTER_KEY`